suryapratap04/inspector/README.md

 This project is a fork of the [@modelcontextprotocol/inspector](https://github.com/modelcontextprotocol/inspector).
 Many of the features are the same but with some enhancements.
 Key features include:

 - **STDIO / SSE / Streamable HTTP** - This inspector supports all three protocols.
 Connect to any MCP server.
 - **Tool Execution** - Run server tools with live parameter input.
-Easily handle errors.
+Easily debug errors.
 - **(New) LLM tool interaction** - Test your MCP server against a real LLM.
 - **Debugging tools** - Enhanced logging experience to debug your server.
+- **Quality of life improvements** - Save requests, multi-server connection, saved connections.

 ## 📋 Requirements